phaustin/Problem-Solving-with-Python/README.md

 # Problem-Solving-with-Python-37-Edition

+Fork of the [git repo](https://github.com/ProfessorKazarinoff/Problem-Solving-with-Python-37-Edition.git) for the book: Problem Solving with Python 3.7 Edition by Peter D. Kazarinoff, PhD

+A print copy of the book is available on Amazon: [https://www.amazon.com/dp/1693405415](https://www.amazon.com/dp/1693405415)

-This is an experimental repo to see how easy it is to serve a jupyter book as a docker image.
+This fork is an experimental repo to see how easy it is to serve a jupyter book as a docker image.
 To run:

 1) install docker and docker-compose (with the wls2 backend if you are on windows)
 2) open a unix shell